SchulzDL/BoilerRecords/content/about/location.md

 date: 2025-06-06T13:31:28-07:00
 draft: false
 ---
-One of the big changes is where we are located.
-Boiler Records was formed in Edmonton, Alberta, Canada.
-In the Forty years since I have been through a number of career changes and the most recent has been in technology.
-The work evenually led me to an opportunity to work in Southern California, in around the Los Angeles area.
-The new home for Boiler Music Group is in the Los Angeles area.
+One significant change is our new location.
+Boiler Records was originally founded in Edmonton, Alberta, Canada.
+Over the past forty years, I have undergone various career shifts, with the latest being in technology.
+This journey eventually brought me to Southern California, near Los Angeles.
+The new home for Boiler Music Group is now in the Los Angeles area.